go-spatial/tegola-docs/content/tutorials/tegola-with-mapbox.md

 ### Choosing your layers

-Lets have a look at your toml file first:
+Let's have a look at your toml file first:

 ```toml
 [[maps]]